cloudfoundry-attic/cf-docs/source/docs/running/deploying-cf/aws-ec2/local_bosh.html.md

+___
+title: Preparing your local machine for Micro Bosh Deployment
+---

+We use Micro BOSH to deploy BOSH.
+A micro BOSH is a single VM that includes all of the BOSH components.
+In order to deploy BOSH you will install a Micro BOSH and then run the BOSH deployer.
+The libraries we need to get started are distributed via a Ruby Gem.

-Prepare your local computer for deploying Micro BOSH and is the same regardless of the infrastructure you will deploy to.
+Preparing your local computer for deploying Micro BOSH is the same regardless of the infrastructure you will deploy to.
 You may have some of the steps below already installed if you are a Ruby developer ( and if you are, you know which steps you can skip):

 1. Install Ruby